tabcat/dynamic-content/ARTICLE.md

 After committing changes to the local replica, periodically push updates to pinning servers and refresh the IPNS to reference the new root.

 ---
-> **Pinning servers in this context provide a reliable replication layer to fallback to when no other collaborators are online.**
+> **Pinning servers in this context provide a general and reliable replication layer to fallback to when no other collaborators are online.**
 ---

 ## Roadblock, Workaround, and Hopeful Future